Backpacking in Haiti

 Visiting Labadee could technically be a day trip from Cap-Haïtien, but then you would miss out on the opportunity to watch soccer, eat delicious fried food and dance in the streets with locals.
-Out of everywhere we visited, Alejandra and I agreed that the residents of Labadee Village were hands down the friendliest.
+Out of everywhere we visited, Alejandra and I agreed that the residents of Labadee Village were the most inviting.

 The most efficient way to get to Port-au-Prince from Cap-Haïtien is to take a Sans Souci bus (roughly $16/10 hours).
-The journey through the mountains is curvy and harrowing, and the horn honking incessant (No exaggeration here folks, as someone who sat in the front seat trust me when I say it was brutal).
+The journey through the mountains is curvy and harrowing, and the horn honking incessant.
 That being said, the views of the Haitian countryside were nothing short of spectacular.

 I was admittedly nervous for Port-au-Prince.
 We were arriving well after dark and because accommodation was way out of our budget we were staying with people who were basically strangers a “friends of friends of friends” type deal.
 The way people talk about Port-au-Prince I was imagining it to be some sort of dirty, dangerous, crime-ridden city.
 And it might be, but that certainly wasn’t the side of it I witnessed.

-I really enjoyed my time in Port-au-Prince and a lot of what I saw would fit right in here in NYC: swanky rooftop lounges, massive gleaming supermarkets and band-new luxury apartment buildings.
-But a lot of what I saw also wouldn’t: the children begging for money, the scantily clad sex workers lingering outside of high-end establishments and the canals disguised under several feet of discarded plastic and Styrofoam trash.
+I really enjoyed my time in Port-au-Prince and a lot of what I saw wouldn’t look out of place in New York City: swanky rooftop lounges, massive gleaming supermarkets and band-new luxury apartment buildings.
+But a lot of what I saw would: the children begging for money, the scantily-clad sex workers lingering outside of high-end establishments, and the canals disguised under several feet of discarded plastic and Styrofoam trash.
 Even for someone who has traveled through many developing countries, the glaring disparity between Haiti’s wealthy elite and majority poor is painfully obvious in Port-au-Prince.
 One of the city’s nicest restaurants (foreign-owned) sits on the top floor of a luxury building directly overlooking the brightly colored Jalousie slum (full disclosure: I didn’t eat there but they let me in to take pictures of the view).

 The one thing you must do while in Port-au-Prince is take a trip to one of the nearby villages tucked away in lush mountainside.